LadyEebs/OpenJKDF2/README.md

 # This fork
 This fork introduces a variety of new features and experiments.
+The content is currently not in the branch, until an official package is uploaded you'll need to contact me to try it out.

-Among them (not all enabled by default):
+Among the features (not all enabled by default):

 General:
 - Simple Job System
 - Extra math functions and utils
 - Function profiler (use jn66 command to activate)
+- HD animated menu with music

 Mutliplayer:
 - Steam integration